josh26turner/UoB-Library-App/docs/portfolio/all.md

 The RFID tags follow the ISO 15693 standard and use the NfcV class in the Android SDK.
 These tags contain the ID of the book they are applied to and they also contain a byte which states whether this book is currently checked in to the library or not.
 We first read the ID from the tag and start the checkout process, if the checkout process is successful, we change that special security byte on the tag to checked out so it does not trigger the library security alarms.

-WMS has a series of APIs that use standard HTTP/S methods to invoke, these APIs will be widely used for login, book check-out and getting user details.
+WMS has a series of APIs that use standard HTTP/S methods to invoke, these APIs will be used for login, book check-out and getting user details.

 ## Dynamic UML